Last revised: February 25th, 2019

 6. When Registering for Our Newsletter

-Right of revocation: You may revoke your consent for the transmission of the newsletter at any time and cancel your subscription.
-Revocation may be effected by clicking the link at the bottom of every newsletter e-mail, or by informing the contact provided in the imprint.
+Right of revocation: You can revoke your consent to receive the newsletter at any time and unsubscribe from the newsletter.
+You can declare the revocation by clicking on the link provided in every newsletter e-mail or by sending a message to the contact details given in the imprint.

 7. Usage Analysis by Google Analytics